 Funding of our dividend payments is considered in the context of our overall operating and investment cash flows and our long-term funding.
 We have revolving credit facilities, as described above, to fund short-term liquidity needs and we believe that we will continue to have access to the capital markets as long-term growth capital is needed.
-To date, the Company has not experienced limitations in our ability to access these sources of liquidity in connection with the COVID-19 pandemic.
 While taking into consideration the current economic environment, management expects that we will continue to have sufficient liquidity and financial flexibility to meet our business requirements.